-However, when you learn to set realistic and healthy expectations and learn how to be open for the various outcomes that the universe might bring, you also open yourself to a happier and more positive outlook on life.
+However, when you learn to set healthy, realistic expectations and learn how to be open to the various outcomes that the universe might bring, you also open yourself to a happier and more positive outlook on life.

 You will experience fewer disappointments and feel less discouraged about your path, making it easier to trust in the process of life and truly enjoy your present, instead of worrying about the future.